 - A change in the alignment of your bite

 - Pus between your gums and teeth, sores in your mouth, or persistent bad breath

-To help prevent gum disease and menstruation gingivitis, the American Dental Association recommends that you brush at least twice a day, concentrating on the gumline.
+To help prevent gum disease and menstruation gingivitis, the American Dental Association recommends that you brush at least twice a day, concentrating on the gum line.
 Scrape your tongue with your toothbrush to eliminate bacteria.
-Floss nightly and use an mouth rinse.
+Floss nightly and use a mouth rinse.
 See your Chicago dentist twice a year for checkups and cleanings, particularly during times of hormonal fluctuation like pregnancy and menopause.

 In addition to good dental hygiene, vitamin supplements may promote oral health.
 Vitamin D strengthens teeth to discourage infection and decay, vitamin C and CoQ10 boost immunity to help fight off infection, and Omega-3 contains anti-inflammatory properties to discourage gum disease.